-During the latest 2021 Commercial Vehicle Safety Alliance's (CVSA) Roadcheck event, there were 1,367 out-of-service lighting violations, accounting for 14.1 percent of all vehicle out-of-service violations.
-It was the third most-cited violation, after brake systems and tires.
+During the 2022 Commercial Vehicle Safety Alliance's (CVSA) International Roadcheck event, there were 2,219 out-of-service lighting violations, accounting for 12.2% of all vehicle out-of-service violations.
+It was the most-cited violation after brake systems and tires.
 Out-of-service lighting device violations include headlamps, tail lamps, stop lamps, turn signals and lamps on projecting loads.

 According to CVSA data, most violations are from trailers, which often receive less maintenance.
 Yet, even if all lights were working during a pre-trip inspection, a fuse can burn out or a connection can come loose.
 Plus, lights are exposed to the elements and are more susceptible than other systems to the common highway hazards of moisture intrusion, corrosion and vibration.